+OUR GOALS

+Parks and reserves

+We aim to provide parks, reserves and recreational facilities that promote the physical, psychological, environmental and social wellbeing of communities in Tasman District and to also provide amenities that meet the needs of residents and visitors.

+Cemeteries

+We aim to provide an attractive and peaceful environment for the burial, memorial and remembrance of the deceased.

+Public toilets

+We aim to provide clean public toilet facilities to meet community and visitor needs, in appropriate locations.

+Community buildings

+We aim to provide community facilities that assist in

+meeting the community demand for indoor activities and recreation spaces.

+Community housing

+We aim to provide community housing for people on low incomes that is affordable, accessible and fit for purpose.

+Libraries

+We aim to provide quality services which enrich the life of the community by promoting lifelong learning and the creative use of leisure.

+Swimming pools

-GOALS WE AIM TO PROVIDE Parks and reserves Parks, reserves and recreational facilities that promote the physical, psychological, environmental and social wellbeing of communities in Tasman District and to also provide amenities that meet the needs of residents and visitors.
-Cemeteries An attractive and peaceful environment for the burial, memorial and remembrance of the deceased.
-Public toilets Clean public toilet facilities to meet community and visitor needs, in appropriate locations.
-Community buildings Community facilities that assist in meeting the community demand for indoor activities and recreation spaces.
-Community housing Community housing for people on low incomes that is affordable, accessible and fit for purpose.
-Libraries Quality services which enrich the life of the community by promoting lifelong learning and the creative use of leisure.
-Swimming pools An Aquatic Centre facility and outdoor swimming pools that assist in meeting the community demand for aquatic activities and provide the level of service that the customers want and are prepared to pay for.
+We aim to provide an Aquatic Centre facility and outdoor swimming pools that assist in meeting the community demand for aquatic activities and provide the level of service that the customers want and are prepared to pay for.

 COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our unique natural environment is healthy and protected.
 Protection of the natural environment and ecologically significant areas.
 Provision and enhancement of open space.
 Vegetation enhancement and awareness.
 Enhanced community involvement in conservation and restoration work.
 Protection and enhancement of coastal and riparian areas.
 Our urban and rural environments are people-friendly, well-planned and sustainably managed.
 Provision and enhancement of open space and an interconnected open space network.
 Provision of neighbourhood and community parks within walking distance of homes.
 Our communities are healthy, safe, inclusive and resilient.
 Provision of open space and recreation facilities that cater for and promote active lifestyles.
 This includes casual activities such as walking and cycling, and organised sports and recreation activities.
 Parks and facilities are designed and managed to ensure users safety and to cater for the needs of the whole community.
 Community facilities are provided that support specific social needs.
 Community housing provides good quality affordable housing for the elderly and others who meet the criteria of Council's Policy on Pensioner Housing.
 Libraries provide safe spaces for our community to socialise and interact.
 Libraries provide equitable access to information for all in the community; as such libraries are an integral part of a strong democracy at local and national levels.
 The Aquatic Centre supports specific social needs and is designed and managed to ensure users safety and to cater for the needs of the whole community.
-Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
-We provide recreation facilities that cater for and promote healthy communities and active lifestyles through social and recreation activity.
-Libraries contribute to the enhancement of community identity through the collection and preservation of local heritage materials.
-Libraries are involved in regional history/heritage projects which increase access to local historical/cultural information and materials.
-Library resources and facilities encourage creative, cultural and recreational activities.
-Provision of an Aquatic Centre facility that caters for and promotes healthy communities and active lifestyles through social and recreation activity.
-Cemeteries provide a location for interments and remembrance.
-Our communities have access to a range of social, educational and recreational facilities and activities.
-Provision of high quality open space, community, recreation and cultural facilities that provide a range of leisure and cultural opportunities.
-Provision of attractive well maintained and functional toilet facilities.
-We provide high quality community, recreation and cultural facilities providing a range of leisure and cultural opportunities and targeted social support.
-Libraries provide access to a wide range of materials in a variety of formats to support the recreational, educational, cultural, social, and business needs of the community.
-Libraries provide a range of resources which enrich quality of life for all.
-Our Council provides leadership and fosters partnerships, a regional perspective and community engagement.
-Through the provision of freely accessible community spaces, libraries encourage social interaction and community engagement.